arturocconte/Studio/README.md

 ## Studio

-Application to display economics data in python
+Application to display economics data in Python using Dashapp

 ## Pre-requisites